-The key to success with the Personal Tax Organizer And Receipt Challenge is to get in the habit of dealing with and filing your tax documents and receipts on a regular basis, so they don't pile up, and you forget what a certain receipt or piece of paper signifies, or lose it in a pile of stuff.
+The key to success with this week's organizational challenge is to get in the habit of dealing with and filing your tax documents and receipts on a regular basis, so they don't pile up, and you forget what a certain receipt or piece of paper signifies, or lose it in a pile of stuff.

-If you haven't set up this weekly schedule yet, check out the previous challenge for more details on what this entails.
+If you haven't set up this weekly schedule yet, check out this article about your weekly paperwork session which discusses in more detail what this entails.